hazrinatn/project-chat-app/README.md

 ```
 GET /api/user?search=w
+Host: localhost
+Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpYXQiOjE2NDQ2NDA4MzEsImV4cCI6MTY0NTI0NTYzMX0.miNjUnu6GssoM2yGP8CLH2ecNMPVpk06-vMfIQBau88
+Content-Type: application/json
+Accept: application/json
+Accept-Charset: utf-8
 ```

 The response is a list of other users that contain the inputted letter or words in their names or emails.
-The response array is wrapped in a data envelope.
+The response is wrapped in a data envelope.

 Example response: